Bobak marmot: Ecology

 The bobak marmot is often described as a large analog of the North American prairie dog, with a round stomach, stubby legs, and a short tail.
 Bobak marmots inhabit steppe ecosystems and prosper on rolling grasslands and on the edge of cultivated fields.
 Active for about five and a half months each year, dispersers leave their natal social group after their second hibernation.
 Litter sizes average a little over five, and it takes at least three years to reach sexual maturity.
 About 60% of adult females breed in a given year.
 They have a single alarm call, but studies have demonstrated that bobak marmots call faster when they live in steep terrain and slower when they live in flatter terrain.
 Bobak marmots' fur is used to make hats and the occasional coat.
 Outside Moscow, a fur farm is experimenting with breeding bobak marmots in captivity for captive fur production.

 Like other marmots, the bobak is susceptible to infection by bubonic plague.
 A population of bobaks living in the Ural Mountains is believed to have served as a reservoir host for the bubonic plague epidemic that struck western Russia at the end of the 19th century.

 Marmots are preyed upon by snow leopards.
 They can also act as a buffer against other prey of the snow leopard.

 Cultural references

 The bobak marmot is a symbol of Luhansk Oblast, Ukraine, as is found on its coat of arms and on the coats of arms of some of its districts.

-Bobak is on the flag and coat of arms of Bizhbulyaksky District, Bashkortostan, Russia and on the coat of arms of Kupiansk, Ukraine.
+The bobak is on the flag and coat of arms of Bizhbulyaksky District, Bashkortostan, Russia, and on the coat of arms of Kupiansk, Ukraine.